-- contribute to the achievement of an integrated, high quality open space network that caters for a variety of recreation functions and experiences to meet the needs of residents and visitors - " are accessible for users - provide for multiple purposes and uses including recreational, sporting, ecological and stormwater management functions - incorporate existing natural features where possible and are landscaped to assist in creating neighbourhood identity and wayfinding
+- " contribute to the achievement of an integrated, high quality open space network that caters for a variety of recreation functions and experiences to meet the needs of residents and visitors - " are accessible for users - " provide for multiple purposes and - Refer to the Queensland Development Code 4.1 Sustainable Buildings.

-- " retain existing significant vegetation to the greatest extent possible - " are shaped and embellished to suit their anticipated use - " support the community's recreational needs and provide opportunities for community and special events.
+- uses including recreational, sporting, ecological and stormwater management functions - " incorporate existing natural features where possible and are landscaped to assist in creating neighbourhood identity and wayfinding - " retain existing significant vegetation to the greatest extent possible - " are shaped and embellished to suit their anticipated use - " support the community's recreational needs and provide opportunities for community and special events.